ThomasAllenSilva/Unity-GameplayTags/README.md

 # GameplayTagSelector Attribute

-If you want to select a tag to your custom component you can use the GameplayTagSelector Attribute which allows you to choose a tag to your string field and avoid typos
+If you want to select a tag from your custom component you can use the GameplayTagSelector Attribute which allows you to choose a tag to your string field and avoid typos

 <img width="318" alt="7" src="https://github.com/user-attachments/assets/58427a37-db5d-4de9-8de5-76613d208569" />